-Our Pure Paladin deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
+Our Pure Libram Paladin deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our Pure Paladin guide also contains Mulligan advice, card combos and strategy tips.

 Pure Paladin is a Hearthstone deck that's pretty reliant on Lightforged Zealot and Lightforged Crusader.
 These minions' powerful effects and an aggressive gameplan to overwhelm your opponent and take them down before reloading with your No Neutral synergy cards.